Visitors are welcome to bring dogs to Bewl Water but are asked to abide by the following guidelines:

 Dog owners must prevent their animals from drinking water from the reservoir.

 Do not leave your pet inside a parked vehicle for any length of time, even with a small amount of ventilation dogs can very quickly become dehydrated and unwell.
-It’s also essential to ensure it stays well hydrated that’s why at Bewl we provide a number of free fresh water drinking bowls for your dog to use.
+At Bewl we provide a number of free fresh water drinking bowls for your dog to use.

-Although green and blue green algaes have been in all waters for millions of years, they can produce toxins that may be fatal to dogs when ingested.
-Algal blooms can occur at any time of the year and in all areas of a body of water.
+Green and blue green algae can produce toxins that may be fatal to dogs when ingested.
+Algal blooms can occur at any time of the year and in all areas.
 Owners must keep their dogs clear of the water at all times.

 It is most common in non-flowing fresh water such as lakes and ponds during hot weather when there is less rainfall, but can also occur at other times of the year without warning.